zouzias/rediswebcaching/README.md

     http://localhost:9999/cached/CachedServlet

 Check the traffice on redis.

+See the `web.xml` file to understand the structure of the servlet container.

 Note: To install Redis, see http://redis.io/ for details depending on your system.
 We assume that redis runs on port 6379.
 See RedisConnector class for tweaks.